CBFβ/MYH11 Translocation, Dual Fusion

-The CBFβ probe, labelled in red, covers a 617kb region, within 16q22 and includes the CBFβ gene.
-The MYH11 probe, labelled in green, covers a 621kb region within 16p13.1 and includes the MYH11 gene.
+The CBFβ probe, labelled in red, covers a 617kb region, within 16q22.1 and includes the CBFβ gene.
+The MYH11 probe, labelled in green, covers a 621kb region within 16p13.11 and includes the MYH11 gene.

 The breakpoints occur in intron 5 of CBFB and intron 5 of MYH11.
 The N-terminal of CBFB fuses to the C-terminal of MYH11 with its multimerisation domain.
-The resultant chimaeric protein reduces the amount of active CBF.
+The resultant chimeric protein reduces the amount of active CBF.
 An accumulation of CBFB-MYH11/CBFA multimers in the nucleus also occurs.
-CBFB regulates expression of certain ADP-Ribosylation Factors (ARFs) and other tumour suppressor genes (TSGs) and therefore the fusion protein is thought to repress TSG expression3.
+CBFB regulates expression of certain ADP-ribosylation factors (ARFs) and other tumour suppressor genes (TSGs) and therefore the fusion protein is thought to repress TSG expression3.

 Not only do Cytocell offer an extensive range of high-quality FISH probes, the customer support is also excellent — providing fast access to all the probes I need.
 The probes are highly consistent with bright signals allowing easy scoring of results.
 Dr Eric Crawford, Senior Director, Genetics Associates Inc.

 - Swerdlow et al., (eds,) WHO Classification of Tumours of Haematopoietic and Lymphoid Tissue, Lyon, France, 4th edition, IARC,2017

 - Moreno-Miralles et al., J Biol Chem 2005;280(48):40097-103

 - Grimwade et al., Blood 2010;116(3):354-365

 - Arsham, MS., Barch, MJ. and Lawce HJ. (eds.)
 (2017) The AGT Cytogenetics Laboratory Manual.
 New Jersey: John Wiley & Sons Inc.